january1073/january1073/README.md

 # Hi there!👋

-I'm Tim and a lawyer specialising in information security.
+I'm Tim, a lawyer specialising in information security.

 In my spare time I try to code a little.
 Here I share what works.
 Although I use GenAI a lot, the code, scripts, and snippets shared here are 💯% handmade.